rust-osdev/uefi-rs/README.md

 - `uefi` (top directory): defines the standard UEFI tables / interfaces.
   The objective is to stay unopionated and safely wrap most interfaces.

+  Optional features:
+  - `alloc`: implements a global allocator using UEFI functions.
+    - This allows you to allocate objects on the heap.
+    - There's no guarantee of the efficiency of UEFI's allocator.
+  - `logger`: logging implementation for the standard [log] crate.
+    - Prints output to console.
+    - No buffering is done: this is not a high-performance logger.

 - `uefi-exts`: extension traits providing utility functions for common patterns.
-  - Requires the `alloc` crate (either use `uefi-alloc` or your own custom allocator).
+  - Requires the `alloc` crate (either enable the `alloc` optional feature or your own custom allocator).

 - `uefi-macros`: procedural macros that are used to derive some traits in `uefi`.

-- `uefi-services`: provides a panic handler, and initializes some helper crates:
+- `uefi-services`: provides a panic handler, and initializes the `alloc` / `logger` features.
-  - `uefi-logger`: logging implementation for the standard [log] crate.
-    - Prints output to console.
-    - No buffering is done: this is not a high-performance logger.
-  - `uefi-alloc`: implements a global allocator using UEFI functions.
-    - This allows you to allocate objects on the heap.
-    - There's no guarantee of the efficiency of UEFI's allocator.

 - `uefi-test-runner`: a UEFI application that runs unit / integration tests.